 Ensure that workers are repaid the same value they have paid.
-For example, if the recruitment fees charged to workers were \$1,000 USD in 2020, and the average inflation rate for US Dollars was 10% between when the worker paid and when he/she is being repaid, then the repayment should be \$1,100 USD.
+For example, if the recruitment fees charged to workers were \$1,000 USD in 2020, and the average inflation rate for US Dollars was 10% that year, and the worker is being repaid in 2021, then the repayment should be \$1,100 USD.
+A more complex calculation needs to be done when several years have passed from the moment the worker paid the fees and the moment she/he is repaid.
+A concrete example of this can be found in annex II.